scalacenter/advisoryboard/meetings.md

 ### Starting

 * Before beginning the meeting, start the recording.
+  Permission to make the recording should be sought from everyone present;
+  no one should ever be recorded without their knowledge and consent.
 * Make sure the recording clearly indicates who was present and which board members were absent, if any.